 Charles Liu is an extragalactic observational astronomer.
 His research focuses on colliding galaxies, starburst galaxies, and the star formation history of the universe; and it also wanders into the realm of quasars and active galactic nuclei.
 He also has a great love of teaching – informal as well as formal – and he feels a great need to help make the scientific community a better place for all people who wish to be a part of it.
-He currently serves as faculty director of the Macaulay Honors College and The Verrazano School at CSI, and as Education Officer and Councilor of the American Astronomical Society.
+He currently serves as faculty director of the Macaulay Honors College and The Verrazano School at CSI, and until recently was Education Officer and Councilor of the American Astronomical Society.

 A description of some of his work at CUNY and CSI can be found at these links: